George Peabody Library at John Hopkins via Library of Congress

 A five-week online workshop on searching, sourcing, and vetting, and on transforming research into vivid, story-driven work through curiosity, connection, and creative practice.

-On-Demand · Re-Enchanting the World Through Research with Author Bess Lovejoy now live!
+Re-Enchanting the World Through Research with Bess Lovejoy